Signalsmith-Audio/plot/README.md

 * values labelled with three levels: major/minor/tick
 	* no explicit axis-lines, use major gridlines instead
 * attempts not to draw out-of-view data
+* each edge can have multiple partial axes

 ### Current limitations

-* only 2D axes supported
+* only 2D plots supported
-* one axis per plot
+* one plot per figure
 * no automatic label placement or de-collision
 * text lengths are heuristically estimated